Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Evaluation

-\paragraph{Tracking accuracy} We report the average tracking accuracy on both the synthetic Replica Dataset and the real-world TUM-RGBD Dataset in Table~\ref{track_acc_TUM}.
+We report the average tracking accuracy on both the synthetic Replica Dataset and the real-world TUM-RGBD Dataset in Table~\ref{track_acc_TUM}.
+Here, we also include three classic traditional SLAM systems: Kintinuous~\cite{Kintinuous}, BundleFusion~\cite{bundlefusion}, and ORB-SLAM~\cite{ORBSLAM2} for a more comprehensive comparison.
 GauS-SLAM demonstrates high accuracy on both datasets.
 However, its tracker is slow because it optimizes the camera pose by minimizing the difference between the Gaussian-rendered color and the input image.
 Among the remaining methods, our method achieves comparable results on the Replica Dataset.
-However, on the TUM-RGBD Dataset, which contains inaccurate depth input, our method exhibits relatively lower accuracy, similar to all ICP-based methods. {
+However, on the TUM-RGBD Dataset, which contains inaccurate depth input, our method exhibits relatively lower accuracy, like all ICP-based methods.